vezaynk/Optimium/README.md

 - Refactor css (This is a big one, CSS is unreadable and all new changes are simply added to the end of the file.)
 - - Re-order parts of the css in a logical order
 - - Seperate into seperate files (A shared one and one for each kind of page)
-- Create a user and dev branch.
+- (Lastly) Create a user and dev branch.
 The user will be mimified and uncommented to reduce size and dev will be thoroughly and formatted nicely.
 (Right now it's the worst of both worlds: too poorly structured to modify effenciently yet not compressed enough to play a difference.
 Also dated comments :/)
 - Add search (Using ghosthunter.js)
 - Add information card to tag pages
 - Rehaul tag and author pages
 - Get proper screen caps for demo

-- Ditch Ghostship for Bootstrap 3
+###Latest Update
+Removed Grid System

 ##[Demo](https://knyz.org)
 My personal website which is not even in progress of being done..
 Theme is being tested there.